 What Is a Public Record Under Florida Law?

-After reading this, you will understand the broad, functional definition of public record Florida uses, why it covers far more than paper documents, and which materials fall outside it.
+By the end, you will understand the broad, functional definition of public record that Florida uses.
+Why it covers far more than paper documents.
+And which items fall outside it.

 The statutory definition